teamulster2/report/report/01_introduction/00_introduction.md

 feelings of “tiredness and lack of energy”, and decline in performance [1].
 It can be said that mental fatigue is felt much more often after mentally strenuous tasks than after physical exertion.
-Examples that can lead to cognitive fatigue are, for example, strenuous work days without appropriate compensation or processing the tax return [2].
+Examples that can lead to cognitive fatigue are, strenuous work days without appropriate

+compensation or processing the tax return [2].
 Especially with prolonged mental stress, we often feel drained and have the feeling that we can no longer continue.
 A classic example of this is a long drive.
 This strains our